Types of Degrees Oral/Maxillofacial Surgery Majors Are Getting

 - Biology - Knowledge of plant and animal organisms, their tissues, cells, functions, interdependencies, and interactions with each other and the environment.

 - Chemistry - Knowledge of the chemical composition, structure, and properties of substances and of the chemical processes and transformations that they undergo.
 This includes uses of chemicals and their interactions, danger signs, production techniques, and disposal methods.

 Skills for Oral/Maxillofacial Surgery Majors

-oral/maxillofacial surgery majors are found most commonly in careers in which the following skills are important:
+A major in oral/maxillofacial surgery prepares you for careers in which the following skill-sets are crucial:

 - Complex Problem Solving - Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 - Judgment and Decision Making - Considering the relative costs and benefits of potential actions to choose the most appropriate one.